 Pay online through your financial institution.
 Allow five business days prior to the payment due date for bank processing.
-If choosing this option, select Red River College – Tuition Payment’.
+If choosing this option, select the applicable payment type (e.g. Red River College Polytechnic: Tuition Payment, Residency Payments, Application Fees).
 Your account number is your student number and the term (found at the top of the Registration Statement.
 I.e. F2017FA’).

 Send payment, noting student number, program, and term to:

 Financial Services, Room C212

 If you expect to receive funding from either Employment Manitoba (EM) or Manitoba Student Aid (MSA) you are still required to pay the $400 non-refundable/non-transferable deposit by the deposit due date.